 - a.
 The material contracts referred to above; - b.
-Annual reports (incorporating audited financial statements) and half-yearly reports, (incorporating unaudited financial statements) when published; - c.
-Certificate of incorporation of the Fund and the Memorandum; - d.
-Regulations and Central Bank UCITS Regulations; and - e.
-A memorandum detailing other directorships and partnerships of each of the Directors in the past five years, indicating which are current.
+Annual reports (incorporating audited financial statements) and half-yearly reports, (incorporating unaudited financial statements) when published; - Certificate of incorporation of the Fund and the Memorandum; - Regulations and Central Bank UCITS Regulations: and d. - A memorandum detailing other directorships and partnerships of each of the Directors in the past five years, indicating which are current.